 NN Bank's net result grew further in 2016, to EUR 79.9 million.
 NN Bank benefited from the increase in the mortgage market.
 Mortgage production volume grew by EUR 0.6 billion (+15%), mainly attributable to the increased mortgage appetite of NN Life.
 NN Bank succeeded in maintaining its interest margin at 1.5%, despite the strong growth in the internet savings portfolio.
 The production and mortgage portfolio transfers from ING compensated for the early redemptions and led to further balance sheet growth, contributing to a higher interest income.
-Furthermore, the mortgage loan sales volume to other NN Group Report of the Management Board Corporate governance Report of the Supervisory Board Annual accounts companies (NN Schade and NN Belgium) and the NN Dutch Residential Mortgage fund grew, generating additional commission income for mortgage portfolios servicing.
+Furthermore, the mortgage loan sales volume to other NN Group companies (NN Schade and NN Belgium) and the NN Dutch Residential Mortgage fund grew, generating additional commission income for mortgage portfolios servicing.
 However, lower commission from ING Bank offset this additional commission income.